-It is recommended that the continuum comprising the System Preamble, System Log and System Postamble be written in a continuous motion when the System Log is updated.
+It is recommended that the continuum comprising the System Preamble, the System Log, the Vendor Data information and the System Postamble be written in a continuous motion when the System Log is updated.

 16.4.4 Position Tolerance Band No. 2